BrewPi/firmware/docs/controlbox.rst

     02          write value command id
     id          object requested to write to
     type		the type of the object being written to.
-Can be 0 if unknown size        requested size of data to write data[size]  requested data to write
+Can be 0 if unknown size        requested size of data to write, 0 if unknown data[size]  requested data to write
     type		the actual type of the object.
 Will be 0 if the object doesn't exist. size        actual data size
     data[size]  actual data